glifchits/waterloohacks/README.md

 * [William Ma](https://github.com/Wj2ma) - Django back end

 We built Rearview, an iOS app written in Javascript with the React Native framework.

+Check out this [blog post](http://henrygoddard.com/2016/01/26/waterloohacks) for more information and some screenshots.